 - can meet the cost of the return or onward journey

 - are not a child under the age of 18

-- do not, during your visit, intend to marry, or to give notice of marriage
+- do not, during your visit, intend to marry or form a civil partnership, or to give notice of marriage or civil partnership

 - do not intend to receive private medical treatment during your visit

 - are not in transit to a country outside the common travel area